-He urges each of us to find a person to learn from because we learn better in person.
+Even though he authored a book on wild edible foods called Guide to Wild Foods and Useful Plants, he urges each of us to find a person to learn from because we learn better in person.
 Books and the Internet can help, but it’s vital to keep the focus on plants in your local area.

 It’s not only important to have skills, but it’s necessary to work with neighbors to develop skills and strategies for survival.
 Christopher believes our greatest resource is other people.
 If there’s no local group you can connect with, start one.

-A Few Myths Busted About Wild Edible Plants
+A Few Wild Edible Plant Myths Busted